The Autism Project's How-To Toolkit

 Developmental Milestones Defined

 The many new terms used in relation to a diagnosis can be overwhelming.
-This Information Sheet includes definitions of some of the more common terms and expressions used as related to ASDs.
+This Information sheet includes definitions of some of the more common terms and expressions used as related to autism.

 Key Supports Defined